Tampa Bay Rowdies: 2017 season

 Having made the jump to the USL, the Rowdies served notice that they were not to be taken lightly.
-During the regular season they lost only once at home, and en route to finishing in third position on the USL's Eastern Conference table, lost only two of their final 15 matches.
+During the regular season, they lost only once at home, and en route to finishing in third position on the USL's Eastern Conference table, they lost only two of their final 15 matches.
 They posted a record of 14–11–7 with 53 points to propel them into the playoffs.
 In the USL Cup playoffs, they lost in extra time at home in the conference semifinals.
-It was only their second home-loss of the season.
+It was only their second home loss of the season.

 2018 season

-After a strong start the team lost three straight without scoring a goal.
+After a strong start, the team lost three straight without scoring a goal.
 This prompted the firing of head coach Stuart Campbell on May 17, with defender Neill Collins retiring to accept the coaching vacancy the following day.
-On July 4 Georgi Hristov scored his 58th career goal for the Rowdies, to pass Derek Smethurst and become the Rowdies’ all-time top scorer.
+On July 4 Georgi Hristov scored his 58th career goal for the Rowdies, to pass Derek Smethurst and become the Rowdies' all-time top scorer.

 The team finished the season in 12th position on the Eastern Conference table.

 2019 season

-An extremely strong start saw the club go unbeaten in their first 13 matches and losing only once in their first 20.
+An extremely strong start saw the club go unbeaten in their first 13 matches and lose only once in their first 20.
 The final third of the season wasn't as successful, as the team lost half of their last 14 games, including 2 crucial losses to expansion sides in October that saw the club finish 5th in the Eastern Conference.
 Their return to the postseason was short-lived, as they lost 2–1 on the road in Louisville in the first round of the 2019 USL Championship Playoffs.
 Elsewhere, the club advanced to the third round of the 2019 U.S. Open Cup, defeating The Villages SC before falling to OKC Energy FC.
 The club also entered into a partnership with Norwich City FC that saw defender Caleb Richards arrive on a season-long loan.
 Richards made 34 appearances, playing all but two minutes of the regular season, and scoring one goal.